 According to Washington's landlord-tenant laws, if you wrongfully withhold the tenant’s deposit, then you may become liable for several penalties, including paying attorney's fees as well as twice the original amount.

 Is a walk-through inspection necessary in the state of Washington?

-• If the tenant abandons the unit
+• If the tenant abandoned the unit

-• Negligent or careless property damage
+• Negligent or careless damage exceeding normal wear and tear

 Can a tenant use the security deposit as the last month’s rent?